troychibbs/SenseHat/README.md

 # SenseHat
 This script takes temperature readings and stores them to a .csv file in the same directory.
-Currently it imports sense_emu, it can be changed to sense_hat and be used the same.
+Currently it imports sense_emu, it can be changed to sense_hat and be used the same with Sense hat hardware.

 Will edit later to take other readings